Self-Employment and Enterprise

 - Bradford Kickstart Help with small businesses from Bradford Council.

-- GOV.UK Plenty of advice on starting up and developing your business, including advice webinars and videos.
+- GOV.UK Plenty of practical advice on starting up and developing your business, including advice webinars and videos.

-- Graduate Prospects Learn about the initial stages of self-employment: from developing your business idea to creating a business plan, working out start-up costs, managing cashflow and promoting your business.
+- Prospects Learn about the initial stages of self-employment: from developing your business idea to creating a business plan, working out start-up costs, managing cashflow and promoting your business.
 Find out if you've got what it takes to be an entrepreneur or freelancer.

 - Shell LiveWIRE The UK’s biggest online community for entrepreneurs aged 16–30.
 The website is full of useful links and information that will help you start up in business, design business plans etc. To access some of the facilities you will have to register for a free account.